Tapiocaba/chatbot_me/README.md

-# chatbot_me: fine-tuning an AI to talk like me!
+# chatbot_me: fine-tuning an AI model to talk like me!

 Hi hi!
 I had already created some documentation of my process so I can easily replicate it, so I decided to flush it out to talk more about the process I took!
 Ultra-inspired by [quinnai](https://www.quinnha.xyz/quinn-ai), so check em out :)